 Free & Convenient Help is Available to individuals age 14 and older:

-A team of partners working in collaboration with the Center for Tobacco Independence, a division of Maine CDC, to educate youth on the dangers of nicotine, provide quit resources for those experiencing nicotine addiction, and to promote and assist public facing entities with policy implementation and updates.
+A team of partners working in collaboration with the Maine Prevention Network, a division of Maine CDC, to educate youth on the dangers of nicotine, provide quit resources for those experiencing nicotine addiction, and to promote and assist public facing entities with policy implementation and updates.
+WE are here to help YOU!

 MAKE A DONATION TODAY!